MED-1996/kinematics5/README.md

         a: Optional[int | float] = None) -> tuple | bool:
 ```

-The fourth kinematic equation.
-Below is the equation:
+*Kinematic Equation:*

+*Overview:*
+The function needs at least 3 arguments but can take 4.
+If less than 3 arguments are given, an error will be raised.
+If 3 arguments are given, the function will return a tuple of all 4 arguments (the arg. that wasn't given is computed and returned in the tuple).
+If 'vi' or 'vf' was the missing variable, they will be returned as a list with 2 elements.
+If 4 arguments are given the function will return a bool letting the caller know if the 4 values they entered satisfy the equation (1% error tolerance).

 ## PyPI Link

-This is the link to the package on PyPI [PyPI - kinematics5](https://pypi.org/project/kinematics5/).
+This is the link to the package [PyPI - kinematics5](https://pypi.org/project/kinematics5/).

 ## Lastest Version